Tate Modern Gallery

 • History-Memory-Society.

-Tate Modern is home to one of the best art bookshops in London.
-It can be found inside the Turbine Room on the first level.
-The bookstore features the best catalogs from past exhibitions, as well as a large selection of illustrated children's books on the fine arts.
+The Tate Modern Gallery houses one of the best art bookstores in London.
+It can be found inside the Engine Room on the first level.
+The bookstore presents the best catalogs of past exhibitions, as well as a large assortment of illustrated children's books on fine art.

 Tate Modern Gallery Tate Modern Gallery Tate Modern Gallery Tate Modern Gallery Tate Modern Gallery Tate Modern Gallery